 As time passes, various media formats grow and new gear brings new features to test.
 In order to capture the necessary media for their projects, people are changing what gear they use faster than ever.
 In recent years, video has grown tremendously and most photographers have adapted to capture video as well.
 In turn, this has made the “what’s in our camera bag” blogs ever popular as many people who are learning new techniques need recommendations on what gear to get.
+If you are also looking to learn how you can use video in your marketing, sales and service efforts you can check our video marketing guide.

 Here at Nextiny, we are ramping up our production output and planning to capture more content than ever before.
 With that in mind, let’s cover everything we have in our camera bag at the moment, as well as some of the original gear from when we first started.
 Afterwards, we’ll show you our wish list of gear and where we dream to be in 2020.